*I apologize in advance for all the drool worthy fatty food pics*

 There’s always a downside.
 The thing about fat loading is that while it enhances fat metabolism at moderate intensity activities, the use of glucose as a source of fuel is impaired.
 Studies have found that prolonged fat loading has been associated with a decrease in hexokinase activity (enzyme involved in the first step to using glucose as fuel) and pyruvate dehydrogenase activity (another enzyme involved in using pyruvate as fuel) in trained individuals .
 This can affect the individual when the demands for muscle carbohydrates are high.

-I’ve gone through many research papers and they all seem to have very different results/conclusions due to the heterogeneity of the trials.
+I’ve gone through a few research papers and they all seem to have very different results/conclusions due to the heterogeneity of the trials.

 Every individual is different.
 Some people can thrive on a high fat diet whereas the same diet might leave another person sick in the stomach.
 It is quite hard to screen for people who can adapt well to high fat diets to improve performance.